focus-editor/focus/LOG.md

 # TODO

 - Before I ship:
+    + Show in the program title when it's running in debug mode
     - Tokenizer parses everything correctly
     - Finish text input fixes
     - Support tabs (just draw them, not even necessarily wide, just draw in some way - but wide would be best)